|How compiled||Based on third party data|

 The mid-year population estimates are used both within and outside government as the definitive set of population figures for the UK, constituent countries and subnational geographies to local authority level.
 They are used for calculating other official population statistics such as population projections, small area population estimates, population estimates by marital status and estimates of the very old population.
 These outputs are consistent with the current series of mid-year population estimates, though there is inevitably a lag between population estimates for a particular year being published and this being reflected in the derived products.

-In addition to the official mid-year population estimates, alternative population estimates are supplied to Eurostat that are produced using different methods and reference dates.
+In addition to the official mid-year population estimates, alternative population estimates were, until 2020, supplied to Eurostat that are produced using different methods and reference dates.
 These estimates are produced for the UK and subnational Nomenclature of Territorial Units for Statistics (NUTS) geographies.
 They are used by Eurostat for calculating European demographic indicators.
 These estimates are not consistent with the current series of mid-year population estimates given the alternative methods used in their production and dissimilar reference dates.

 Users often compare population estimates for individual local authorities with other data sources, for example, administrative records or anecdotal evidence.
 Comparisons between datasets should be treated with caution, as there are always definitional differences in the data collected (for example, whether the data differentiate between long-term or short-term migration, or whether they account for individuals who have left the country or authority).
 Also, other data sources may cover only a subset of the population.